satyajitmails/ezhil/exampleSite/content/posts/Trillion dollar coach.md

 ### Trillion dollar coach - Part One

 I recently went through a book called Trillion Dollar Coach: The Leadership Playbook of Silicon Valley’s Bill Campbell.
-The book is about Bill Campbell, the ex-football coach who transformed leadership styles of companies like Apple, Google, Intuit and many other startups throughout silicon value.Bill built teams and communities that delivered well over a trillion dollars in market value.This is written by google’s ex and current leadership team and one of the author is Eric Schmidt, the former Google CEO.This book is based on Schmidt’s own experience with Bill and the interview the authors had with around 80 great leaders who credit Bill Campbell with playing a major role in their success.
+The book is about Bill Campbell, the ex-football coach who transformed leadership styles of companies like Apple, Google, Intuit and many other start-ups throughout silicon value.
+Bill built teams and communities that delivered well over a trillion dollars in market value.
+The book is written by Google’s ex and current leadership team and one of the author is Eric Schmidt, the former Google CEO.
+This book is based on Schmidt’s own experience with Bill and the interview the authors had with around 80 great leaders who credit Bill Campbell with playing a major role in their success.

 Bill’s principles strike a chord with me.
-I could very well relate to his style as I have seen it working with the best leaders I have worked with.I realised that the principles Bill employed is surprisingly similar with great leaders across the countries, industry and hierarchy.The ability of picking winning behaviours and values and stick to it in every single time with every single persons in every single situations is what separates the goods  from the greats.
+I could very well relate to his style as I have seen it working with the best leaders
+I have worked with.
+I realised that the principles Bill employed is surprisingly similar with great leaders across the countries, industry and hierarchy.
+The ability of picking winning behaviours, values and sticking to it in every single time with every single person in every single situation is what separates the goods from the greats.

 ### 1. Your title makes you manager , your people makes you a leader
 Excellent managers accrue respect , they don’t demand it.I think about it so often lately and it comes to me as one of the first